Ben-Nolan/Ben-Nolan/README.md

 I’m a Data Scientist building and supporting production ML and LLM systems for clinical and operational decision-making.

 I'm always looking for opportunities to learn or deepen my understanding of existing skills.
-I learn best by doing (checkout my most recent project!)
+I learn best by doing (check out my most recent project!)
-🚀 [transcript-to-chat](https://github.com/Ben-Nolan/transcript-to-chat/blob/main/README.md) — *An interactive RAG sandbox that allows a user to visuzlize the RAG pipeline*
+🚀 [transcript-to-chat](https://github.com/Ben-Nolan/transcript-to-chat/blob/main/README.md) — *An interactive RAG sandbox that allows a user to visualize the RAG pipeline*

 ---